Supply Chain Standards for Web Developers

 If you are a provider of platforms or services to the international supply chain and are implementing (or plan to implement) APIs then you will be interested in the specifications provided by this site.
 Check out the business case page to understand the value of edi3 specifications.

-Scope of our standards and specifications
+Scope of our work

 - Semantic Specifications: The primary output of this site.
 A suite of Open API 3.0 interface specifications and JSON-LD semantic definitions to support consistent and interoperable implementations of trade, transport, financial, and regulatory process APIs in the international supply chain.